sqlxpert/lights-off-aws/README.md

-   * `my-bucket-us-east-1` , replacing my-bucket with the name of your choice, and us-east-1 with the code for the [region](http://docs.aws.amazon.com/general/latest/gr/rande.html#regional-endpoints) in which your EC2 instance is located.
-Be sure to create the S3 bucket in that same region.
+   * `my-bucket-us-east-1` , replacing my-bucket with the name of your choice, and us-east-1 with the code for the [region](http://docs.aws.amazon.com/general/latest/gr/rande.html#regional-endpoints) of your EC2 instance.
+Check, near the top right of the EC2 Console and the S3 Console, that the region is the same.

    _Security Tip:_ Block public access to the bucket, and limit write access.